janko/janko.io/_drafts/rodauth-a-refreshing-take-on-authentication-in-ruby.md

 <% end %>
 ```

-The advantage of having multifactor authentication built in (as opposed to
-having an [external gem][devise-two-factor]) is that fact that Rodauth's design
-has been adjusted to accommodate this functionality.
-It also means this feature
+Having full-featured multifactor authentication built into the framework is a
+game changer, as it means it will work well with other features and will remain
-will remain compatible with new Rodauth releases.
+compatible with future Rodauth releases :raised_hands:

 ### JSON API